 Up to 60% cheaper than the highstreet

-When it comes to wooden flooring, there’s nothing quite like the real thing.
+When it comes to floors, there’s nothing quite like the real wood flooring.
 So, if you’re looking for a luxurious selection of solid wood flooring, here at Factory Direct Flooring we offer a range of styles to suit any room, at competitive rates.
 Browse our collection below or read on for more information, including how to install and care for your solid wood floor.

 Flooring you can Trust

 Sample and product received very quickly - well packaged and in good condition. ...
 21 hours ago